 How do they work?

 As mentioned, ERISAs work basically like an insurance policy, except the retirement guided plan itself is the beneficiary.
 Thus, the plan pays for itself using plan funds.
 Every person who handles plan funds must be bonded for up to ten percent of the amount he or she handled the previous year, with a $1,000 minimum and a $500,000 maximum per person.
 An exception to the maximum limit comes into play, however, if the plan contains employer securities, in which case the maximum is $1,000,000 per person.
 Benefit News is a good resource to learn more about ERISAs, but you should call us and learn how easy it is to get bonded.

 ERISA sureties can be purchased from a surety company or reinsurer that is independent from the business purchasing the bond.
 We offer bonding options at an affordable rate.
 We are NFP! – one of leaders in the bonding industry.
 We can write any type of bond in any state across the country.
 Allow us the opportunity to pass on our experience to you, and make sure you are properly bonded.
 If you want to learn more, Travelers is a fantastic resource, and is one of our carriers that we write with.
-Call us for all your ERISA bond coverage needs.
+Call us for all your ERISA needs.
 Ask us the question, ‘what is an ERISA Bond‘, and we’ll gladly show you how easy they are to acquire.
-We are happy to answer any qustions you may have about those, or any other bond type, as well as better explain, ‘what does ERISA stand for.’
+We are happy to answer any questions you may have about those, or any other bond type, as well as better explain, ‘what does ERISA stand for.’
 We hope this article helps.
 We do both fidelity or surety.